apache/fury/docs/guide/graalvm_guide.md

 -- fury_frontmatter -->

 # GraalVM Native Image
-GraalVM native image can compile java code into native code ahead into a binary for building faster, smaller, leaner applications.
+GraalVM native image can compile java code into native code ahead to build faster, smaller, leaner applications.
+Although GraalVM native image doesn't have a JIT compiler to compile bytecode into machine code, and doesn't support reflection unless configure reflection file.

 Fury run on GraalVM native image pretty well.
-Although GraalVM native image doesn't have a JIT compiler to compile bytecode into machine code, and doesn't support reflection unless configure reflection file.
-Fury can generate all serializer code for fury JIT framework and MethodHandler/LambdaMetafactory at graalvm build time.
-Then use those generate code for serialization at runtime without any extra cost, the performance will be pretty goog..
+Fury will generate all serializer code for fury `JIT framework` and `MethodHandle/LambdaMetafactory` at graalvm build time.
+Then use those generated code for serialization at runtime without any extra cost, the performance is pretty good.

-In order to use Fury on graalvm native image, you must create Fury as an static field of a class, and register all classes at the enclosing class initialize time.
-Then configure `native-image.properties` under `resources/META-INF/native-image/$xxx/native-image.propertie` to tell graalvm to init the enclosing class at native image build time.
+In order to use Fury on graalvm native image, you must create Fury as an **static** field of a class, and **register** all classes at the enclosing class initialize time.
+Then configure `native-image.properties` under `resources/META-INF/native-image/$xxx/native-image.propertie` to tell graalvm to init the class at native image build time.
 For example, here we configure `io.fury.graalvm.Example` class be init at build time:
 ```properties
 Args = --initialize-at-build-time=io.fury.graalvm.Example